 The Pai Canyon (also known as Kong Lan) is an incredibly scenic canyon with stunning valley views and it’s one of the most reputable locations to catch a Pai sunset!

-I have put together this complete guide to the Pai Canyon which includes everything you need to know before you go plus lots of photos for inspiration.
+And for you to make the most of the trip, I have put together this complete guide to the Pai Canyon which includes everything you need to know before you go!

 WHERE IS THE PAI CANYON?